$566,095Average Value$339Average Price per Sq Ft1Home For Sale

 Imagine waking up on your own acre of land, sunlight spilling through the glass-lined sunroom, coffee in hand, and the kind of space that instantly feels like yours.
 The "Bonnie Ranch" was crafted for days just like that.
 Spanning nearly 2,000 sq ft, this single-level design takes ranch living and elevates it with wide-open spaces, walls of glass, and soaring 10’ ceilings that feel both dramatic

-Available Now!
-Check out this fully renovated 3 bedroom apartment in Rollinsford NH!
-Enjoy cooking in a brand new kitchen with all stainless steel appliances.
+Check out this renovated 2 bedroom apartment in Rollinsford NH!
+This spacious apartment has 2 bedrooms, and updated kitchen, and large living space.
+Enjoy cooking in a full size kitchen with all stainless steel appliances.
+Off street parking for multiple cars.
 Find yourself with easy commuting to Dover just 5 minutes away and Portsmouth only 15.
-This is a growing community with newly paved roads!
-This apartment is entirely on the first floor.
-Off street parking.
-Pets
+Utilities not included.
+Additional fees:

 Christopher DunnKW Coastal and Lakes & Mountains Realty